bitfinexcom/dazaar-payment-lightning/SETUP.md

 # Setup
-A guide to setting up and connecting lightning nodes on bitcoin regtest network for testing purposes!
+A guide to setting up and connecting lightning nodes on bitcoin regtest network for testing purposes.

 ## bitcoind
 If bitcoind is not already running on regtest network, we need to set this up.